emacsmirror/puppet-ts-mode/README.md

 ## Features

-The following features are planned for this mode.
+The mode provides the following enhancements to make writing Puppet manifests easier.

 ### Syntax highlighting